 - State-of-the-art technology.
-Mayo Clinic uses the latest technology to accurately diagnose and treat voice disorders, including in-office potassium titanyl phosphate (KTP) laser treatment — a relatively new technology available at only a few places in the United States.
+Mayo Clinic uses the latest technology to accurately diagnose and treat voice disorders, including potassium titanyl phosphate (KTP) laser treatment done while you're awake.
 KTP laser therapy can allow the removal of vocal cord lesions while preserving the maximum amount of underlying tissue.

 - Efficient care.
 At Mayo Clinic, your appointments are coordinated, so you usually can complete your testing and treatment within a few days.

 Your voice box (larynx) is made of cartilage, muscle and mucous membranes located at the top of your windpipe (trachea) and the base of your tongue.
 Sound is created when your vocal cords vibrate.

 This vibration comes from air moving through the larynx, bringing your vocal cords closer together.
 Your vocal cords also help close your voice box when you swallow, preventing you from inhaling food or liquid.